Civic Engagement Program (CEP)

 All Washingtonians have a right to civic engagement:

-• A right to learn about decision making-system and bodies.
+• A right to learn about decision making-systems and bodies.

 • A right to gather together and discuss/debate policy issues.